maminech/aminoss_photography/INSTAGRAM_SETUP.md

 **Option B: Production (Vercel)**

 1. Go to your Vercel dashboard: https://vercel.com/
-2. Select your project: "aminoss photography"
+2. Select your project: "Innov8 Production"
 3. Go to **Settings** tab
 4. Click **Environment Variables** in left sidebar
 5. Add each variable: